 With all but the no annual fee version of the Hilton Honors card, you'll earn enough for a free night stay at the lowest tier of Hilton properties which require at least 5,000 points.

 Don't forget to look for bonus promotions, too.

 Sometimes the promotions are as simple as doubling your points per stay during the promotion period.
-Sometimes there are tiers such as 2,000 bonus points per stay plus an extra 10,000 points for 5 stays or 10 nights.
-Sometimes you even get extra points during the promotion for staying at luxury or resort properties.
+Other times there are tiers such as 2,000 bonus points per stay plus an extra 10,000 points for 5 stays or 10 nights.
+You may even get extra points during the promotion for staying at luxury or resort properties.

-Make sure you check for promotions before booking and don't forget to register through your Hilton Honors account!
+Make sure you check for Hilton Honors promotions before booking and don't forget to register through your Hilton Honors account!